ML4BD/final-submission-uclumasa/README.md

 - **pathlib**: A built-in Python library for dealing with filesystem paths in a platform-agnostic way.
 - **colorama**: A library used for adding colored terminal text and enabling ANSI escape character interpretation on Windows machines.

 Please ensure all these libraries are installed to correctly execute the provided code.
 If you're using pip, you can install these libraries with the command `pip install pandas importlib numpy matplotlib tqdm tslearn scikit-learn torch seaborn pathlib colorama`.
-Note that for custom libraries (like `lernnavi_preprocess` and `cluster`), make sure they are available in the Python path.
+Note that for custom libraries (like `lernnavi_preprocess`, `cluster`, and `open_file`), make sure they are available in the Python path.

 ### 1. Parsing the mastery level